tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 James opened the door to the cabin, and sitting on everyone's beds were several boxes of cookies.
 I’ve never seen so much variety anywhere before.
 Any cookie you could think of, we had it.
 Sweet victory.

-“When Remington went to wash the gravy out of his hair at lunch, I saw a truck unloading all of these into the pantry,” James said, smiling at his horde of treasure.
+“When Ten went to wash the gravy out of his hair at lunch, I saw a truck unloading all of these into the pantry,” James said, smiling at his horde of treasure.

 Raven nodded looking impressed.

 “We are gonna be in so much trouble,” Colton said, sounding exhausted.
 “How did you get them all here anyway?”

-“I hid them under Remington’s shirt.”
+“I hid them under Ten’s shirt.”

 Remington laughed, and nodded his head enthusiastically.
 “We had to make a lot of trips.”